ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Attestation that goes up to include containers and applications may further reveal details about a specific system or user.

+In some cases, an attacker may be able to make inferences about attestations from the results or timing of the processing.

 Evidence and Attestation Results data structures are expected to support integrity protection encoding (e.g., COSE, JOSE, X.509) and optionally might support confidentiality protection (e.g., COSE, JOSE).